JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 Let's switch back to the Android Studio and execute the `build` target of the `SharedCode` project from the *Gradle* tool window.
 The task checks for environment variables set by the Xcode build and copies the right variant of the framework into the `SharedCode/build/xcode-frameworks` folder.
-We include the framework from the folder into the build:
+We include the framework from that folder into the build

-### Setting up Xcode Dependency for iOS Emulator
+## Setting up Xcode

-Let's add the `SharedCode` framework to the Xcode project.
+We add the `SharedCode` framework to the Xcode project.
 For that let's click on the root node of the *project navigator* and select the *target* settings.
 Next, we click on the `+` in the *Embedded Binaries* section, click *Add Other...* button in the dialog to choose the framework from the disk.
 We point to the following folder: